 This course is designed to provide service learning opportunities for students who desire to serve in one of our four academic divisions, or who would like to pursue an approved off-campus academic service learning project.
 Selected students will receive instructions and assignments that will allow them to serve the division in creative and intellectual ways - they will not be secretaries or lab assistants.
 Interested students should go to the Academic Affairs Office and pick up an application during the campus' advisement week prior to the semester they wish to serve.
 This course may be repeated for up to six credit hours.
+1(0-2) to

-Credit hours Lecture contact hours Lab contact hours Typically offered 1-3 0 26 Upon demand
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 0 6 Upon demand